GSA/digitalgov.gov/content/guides/mobile-principles/principles-optimize-minify-compression.md

 ---
 slug: optimize-minify-compression
 date: 2018-12-21 10:00:00 -0500
-title: "The Smaller the Better, When It Comes to Page Resources!"
+title: "The smaller the better, when it comes to page resources!"
 summary: "Week six of our series covers making page resources smaller to improve page rendering."
 guide: mobile-principles